-\paragraph{Limitations:} As promising as our proposed MPC framework for SSL is, there are several limitations which afford avenues for future research and development.
+\paragraph{Limitations:} As promising as the proposed framework of MPC is for (Neuro)SSL, there are several limitations which afford avenues for future research and development.
 From a computational neuroscience perspective, while our MPC model designs were biomimetic, leading us to a computational architecture with foveal, parafoveal, and peripheral streams, MPC is still a loose inspiration and does not faithfully model the bio-circuitry that underlie visual hierarchies and the oculomotor system.
 Future effort that modifies the MPC architecture to better emulate biological details (e.g., crafting constrained layered structures that directly adhere to known neuroanatomy, operating with spikes as opposed to rate-codes, etc.) may further benefit the generalization ability of models constructed within our framing.
-Furthermore, it could prove fruitful to carry out neurobiological studies that ask if a cross-circuit-like prediction/message passing scheme like that of MPC affords a useful explanation of empirical neuronal responses.
+Furthermore, it could prove fruitful to carry out neurobiological studies that ask if a inter/intra-stream prediction/message passing scheme, like that of MPC, affords a useful explanation of empirical neuronal responses.